Pauline & Kath

 Susan’s like a friend, a big sister, but there’s no blood relation there and that’s made it easier.
 I couldn’t tell my family any of this.
 She makes me feel mentally more equipped to deal with everything.
 I’m a lot more positive about it.
 I think everything will work out.

 I see my role as filling a gap in Julie’s life.
 She doesn’t seem to have friends who haven’t fallen into the same traps that she has, so I go to court with her and I’m the only person there supporting her.
 So I think that’s my role.
-Just to let her know that she’s not alone going through all these dreadful things she has to go through.
+Just to let her know that she is not alone in navigating the complex and emotionally draining court process.”

 She’s smart, she just needs a couple of breaks and her life will be totally back on track.